TenseGor1lla/SVM-MapReduce/README.md

 3) Make changes to the code before training as mentioned in the note above.
 4) Convert the project to a jar and run.

 The weights must be initialized to the dimension of the features of datapoints.
 Also please refer to the docx file to see how the code is implemented.
+Also we have uploaded small datasets for reference on the format of dataset files.